ucsb-cs148/s21/_lab/lab06-ops.md

 ## Part One: Written Deployment Instructions

-Someone on your team should prepare a set of instructions with all of the steps necessary to start with nothing but "read only" access to your repo, and end with a running instance of your app on Heroku.
+Someone on your team should prepare a set of instructions with all of the steps necessary to start with nothing but "read only" access to your repo, and end with a running instance of your app on a platform (or multiple platforms) you support.

 While this is a team grade, it is likely that you'll assign one or more people from your team to focus on this, while other members of your team are working on fixing bugs or adding new features.

-So, please make `Deploy Instructions (lab05)` an "issue" and track it on your Kanban board along with your other issues.
+So, please make `Deploy Instructions (lab06-ops)` an "issue" and track it on your Kanban board along with your other issues.
 Ideally, whoever is working on these instructions is not *also* juggling working on a coding issue at the same time, so this is the only issue to which they are assigned while they are working on it.

 ### Share instructions, NOT credentials